 Since Renault has not provided further technical data in the Dacia Spring press release, we will assume that many of these details will be similar to the Renault model with an electric motor output of 33 kW and battery energy content of 26.8 kWh.
 It remains to be seen how the Dacia can be charged, as the City K-ZE uses the Chinese GB/T charging standard.
 Dacia so far only writes that the Spring should be “easy to charge” and require “very little maintenance”.

 So far Dacia only states the planned market launch in 2021 and has not yet released prices.

-Update 14 May 2020: Reportedly, the Dacia Spring will share not only the technology with the Renault City K-ZE, but also the factory: The first all-electric model of the Dacia brand will be produced in China and launched in early 2021, reports Automotive News.
+Update 14 May 2020: The Dacia Spring will share not only the technology with the Renault City K-ZE, but also the factory: The first all-electric model of the Dacia brand will be produced in China and launched in early 2021, reports Automotive News.
 The Dacia Spring, which was presented as a concept in March, will be produced by eGT New Energy Automotive, the Chinese joint venture of Renault and Nissan with Dongfeng, in Shiyan in Hubei province.

 According to Automotive News, Dacia will offer Spring to both private customers and mobility services.
-Especially through car sharing fleets, Dacia could quickly reach high volumes of the electric car in order to avoid CO2 penalty payments to the EU.
+Especially through car-sharing fleets, Dacia could quickly reach high volumes of the electric car in order to avoid CO2 penalty payments to the EU.
 The Dacia brand’s previous concept of using proven Renault Nissan technologies (which have been written off in the development costs) and thus offering its vehicles at a low price is reaching its limits when it comes to CO2 targets.
 These are hardly possible without electric cars.

 The price for the Spring is not yet known.
 The Renault Group announced in April that it would stop selling cars with combustion engines in China and concentrate fully on electric cars and light commercial vehicles.